 Scarce and important Charleston and Fort Sullivan Battle Plan, issued in David Ramsay's History of the Revolution of South Carolina... .

 A very good example of this scarce battle plan.
-While Ramsay's book occasionally appears on the market, the maps rarely appear on the market.
+While Ramsay's book occasionally appears on the market, there has not been even one appearance of this map in a dealer catalogue reported in the past 25 years.